alanjyu/BetterQuercus/README.md

   - Sticky quiz progress on the right
   - Improved visibility for flagged questions

+## Limitations
+- Chromium browser only (so far)
+- injection method could result in an element 'restyled' after first render (mostly eliminated; though some elements were originally styled with an external css)

 ## Planned features

 - Time till due in submission page